av-alt/AWS_Security_Checklist/README.md

 - [ ] Any irrelevant security group has to be removed

+- [ ] security groups has no 0 allow access

 ## Load Balancer

 - [ ] There is a security group just for load balancer